cohalloran1/march-madness/src/output/analysis/matchup_1385_vs_1303.md

 ## Analysis

 St John's (Z02) is a major favorite as a much higher seed than NE Omaha (Z15).
 St John's has a higher ELO rating (1696 vs 1503), indicating better season-long performance.
 Historically, #2 seeds have won 93.80% of games against #15 seeds in the tournament.
-This is expected to be a close matchup, with St John's having a slight edge (51.06% win probability).
+St John's is the clear favorite with a 89.88% chance to win.

 ## Betting Value Assessment